Chih-Che-Fang/MyBookStore2/docs/design.md

 response: {'result': result}, Ex. {'result': Success}

 ## Global IP/Port Address Configuration
-To allow servers to communicate with each other, we need to give them other peer's addresses and port, we use a file - config to record the information.
+To allow servers to communicate with each other, we need to give them other peer's addresses and ports, we use a file - config to record the information.
 Format = **[Type, IPAddress:Port]**

 **Type:** Type of the server